Living With Bobcats

 - Water in pools, birdbaths, fountains, and pets’ water dishes can attract bobcats.
 They will sometimes defecate in shallow water (such as pools and fountains).

-- Shelter for bobcats can include rooftops, attics, and the space underneath decks.
-Other small spaces can make attractive dens also, and bobcats will sometimes rest during the day or bask in the sun.
-This makes them attracted to thick brush, shade, and unoccupied yards.
+- Shelter for bobcats can include rooftops, attics, patios, and the space underneath decks.
+Other small spaces can also make attractive dens (i.e., planters, rubbish piles, sheds, etc.).
+Bobcats are attracted to thick brush, shade, and unoccupied yards where they will sometimes rest during the day or bask in the sun.

 What Should I Do?

 You may choose to watch and enjoy a bobcat or bobcat family sharing your yard.
 However, if you have small pets or livestock, you may want to discourage the bobcat from coming onto your property.
-Remember, your neighbor may think differently, and it is always a good idea to keep wildlife wild.
+Remember, it is always a good idea to keep wildlife wild.
+If you live in Tucson, visit bobcatsintucson.net to learn more about a study of bobcats along the urban-wild land interface in the Tucson area and report bobcat activity in your area.

 To discourage a bobcat, immediately

-- Scare off with loud noises or spray with a garden hose.
+- Scare the bobcat off with loud noises or spray with a garden hose.

 - If the animal is confined, open a gate, have all people leave the area, and allow it to leave on its own.
 If it is still confined the following day, or trapped inside a residence, contact a wildlife control business or the Arizona Game and Fish Department.